 The above is to give you a flavour of how an asset sale works and the taxes involved.
 There are advantages for the purchaser and disadvantages for the seller.
 The circumstances of both will determine how they structure the deal.
 Familiarity with the business from a legal and accounting side will be vital for a smooth sale.
 Proper planning well before this can result in significant savings.
 If Fred and Geraldine can do this, why can’t you?

 Interested in getting help to sell your business?
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us about you and your business to see if we can help